laravel/nova-docs/4.0/resources/README.md

 ## Resource Events

 All Nova operations use the typical `save`, `delete`, `forceDelete`, `restore` Eloquent methods you are familiar with.
 Therefore, it is easy to listen for model events triggered by Nova and react to them.
-The easiest approach is to simply attach a [model observer](https://laravel.com/docs/eloquent#observers) to a model:
+The easiest approach is to simply attach a Laravel [model observer](https://laravel.com/docs/eloquent#observers) to a model:

 ```php
 namespace App\Providers;